History of the Taliban: Emergence of organised resistance

 The first attempt at a larger organisation of Taliban groups after the invasion occurred in April 2002 in the country's south.
 A shura was established by former mid-level Taliban officials in Gardi Jangal in a refugee camp near the Helman border.
 It operated in the core southern provinces of Kandahar, Helmand, Zabul, and Uruzgan, with a commanding representative in each one.
 Its fighters were claimed to be Taliban forces who never demobilised, and used weapons and ammunition left by the Emirate inside Afghanistan.
 It was composed of 23 groups of about 50 individuals each, for a total of around 1,100–1,200.
 However, it never established a shadow government, without any governance structures beyond the shura, representatives, and commanders.
 The commanders were self-sufficient, reducing fighting capability.
 It shut down in 2003.

 In the North Waziristan District of Pakistan, Jalaluddin Haqqani had started organising after exiling there in 2001.
 In early 2002 their manpower was estimated at 1,400.
 Haqqani network forces appeared in Paktia Province and Khost Province in the second half of 2002 with limited activity.
-Former members began to return in North and South Waziristan, as well as Hangu District, with Al-Qaeda and local tribesmen also joining.
+Former members began to return in North and South Waziristan, as well as Hangu District, with al-Qaeda and local tribesmen also joining.
 Foreign fighters played a large role, with much support coming from northwest Pakistan.
 After military capacity was proven, Pakistani authorities also began to support to a significant extent.
 After support from the authorities to start a jihad in southeastern Afghanistan, the Miramshah shura was established on 14 February 2003, with senior Pakistani officials attending.
 In 2003, the shura appointed representatives in 46 districts and four provinces.

-The top leaders of the Taliban took longer to re-organise, with an easying of movement, increased funding, and the pressure to take advantage of new resistance movements causing the Quetta Shura to become established on 14 March 2003, including by Abdul Ghani Baradar, Dadullah, Akhtar Mansour, and Gul Agha Ishakzai.
+The top leaders of the Taliban took longer to re-organise, with an easying of movement, increased funding, and the pressure to take advantage of new resistance movements causing the Quetta Shura to become established on 14 March 2003, including by Abdul Ghani Baradar, Dadullah, Akhtar Mansur, and Gul Agha Ishakzai.
 The goal was reportedly not originally to overthrow the new government, but to gain an accommodation with it.
 Mullah Omar was not a part, but later endorsed the Shura.
 It made the southern insurgency more organised, with provincial and district governors in all its areas.
 In 2003 this included Kandahar and Helmand, and by 2004 Zabul, Uruzgan, Ghazni, Paktia, and Paktika.
 Support from Pakistan was modest in 2003–2004, with total external funding at US$20 million at the time.
 In 2005, however, Pakistan informed it of full support.
 The Haqqanis also joined the Shura.
 From 2005, the Shura began organising new structures for policymaking, such as a Health Commission and a Finance Commission.
 A Shura was also established for appointments of governors and commanders.